Divya-Sri-Lingala/Cloud-Based-YouTube-Video-Transcription-and-NLP-Summarization/README.md

-#Cloud-Based-YouTube-Video-Transcription-and-NLP-Summarization

-##Overview
+# Cloud-Based YouTube Video Transcription and NLP Summarization

+## Overview

-Cloud-Based-YouTube-Video-Transcription-and-NLP-Summarization is an end-to-end web application developed to automate the process of extracting audio from YouTube videos, transcribing speech using Google Cloud Speech-to-Text API, and generating concise summaries using Natural Language Processing techniques.
+Cloud-Based YouTube Video Transcription and NLP Summarization is an end-to-end web application developed to automate the process of extracting audio from YouTube videos, transcribing speech using Google Cloud Speech-to-Text API, and generating concise summaries using Natural Language Processing techniques.

 The project demonstrates practical implementation of cloud computing, speech recognition, and NLP within a scalable web-based architecture.
 It integrates multiple technologies to provide an efficient solution for automated video content analysis.

-Objective
+## Objective

 The objective of this project is to design and implement a cloud-enabled system capable of accurately transcribing spoken video content and generating meaningful summaries, enabling faster information extraction and improved accessibility.

-Key Features
+## Key Features

-Extraction of audio from YouTube videos using yt-dlp
+- Extraction of audio from YouTube videos using yt-dlp

-Upload of audio files to Google Cloud Storage
+- Upload of audio files to Google Cloud Storage

-Speech transcription using Google Cloud Speech-to-Text API
+- Speech transcription using Google Cloud Speech-to-Text API

-Extractive text summarization using spaCy
+- Extractive text summarization using spaCy

-Web-based interface developed with Flask
+- Web-based interface developed with Flask

-Fully automated end-to-end processing workflow
+- Fully automated end-to-end processing workflow

-System Workflow
+## System Workflow

-The user provides a YouTube video URL through the web interface.
+1. The user provides a YouTube video URL through the web interface.

-The application downloads and extracts the audio from the video.
+2. The application downloads and extracts the audio from the video.

-The audio file is uploaded to Google Cloud Storage.
+3. The audio file is uploaded to Google Cloud Storage.

-Google Cloud Speech-to-Text processes the audio and generates a transcription.
+4. Google Cloud Speech-to-Text processes the audio and generates a transcription.

-The transcription is analyzed using NLP techniques to produce a summary.
+5. The transcription is analyzed using NLP techniques to produce a summary.

-The transcription and summary are displayed to the user.
+6. The transcription and summary are displayed to the user.

-Technologies Used
+## Technologies Used

-Python
+- Python

-Flask
+- Flask

-Google Cloud Speech-to-Text API
+- Google Cloud Speech-to-Text API

-Google Cloud Storage
+- Google Cloud Storage

-spaCy
+- spaCy

-yt-dlp
+- yt-dlp
+- HTML

-HTML and CSS
+- CSS

-Installation and Setup
+## Installation and Setup

-Clone the Repository
+### Clone the Repository

 git clone https://github.com/Divya-Sri-Lingala/Cloud-Based-YouTube-Video-Transcription-and-NLP-Summarization.git

 cd Cloud-Based-YouTube-Video-Transcription-and-NLP-Summarization

-Configure Google Cloud
+### Configure Google Cloud

-Create a Google Cloud account.
+1. Create a Google Cloud account.

-Enable the Speech-to-Text API.
+2. Enable the Speech-to-Text API.

-Download the service account credentials JSON file.
+3. Download the service account credentials JSON file.

-Set the environment variable:
+4. Set the environment variable:

 On macOS or Linux: